Liquid-hydrogen tank car

-A liquid hydrogen tank car, also called liquid hydrogen tank wagon or liquid hydrogen tanker wagon is a railroad tank car designed to carry cryogenic liquid hydrogen (LH2).
+A liquid hydrogen tank car, also called liquid hydrogen tank wagon or liquid hydrogen tanker wagon, is a railroad tank car designed to carry cryogenic liquid hydrogen (LH2).
 LH2 tank cars with a capacity of 17000 lb are used for transcontinental transport.

 Design

 The pressure within the tank is 25 psi or lower with a temperature below 20.27 K (−423.17 °F) and a boil-off rate of 0.3% to 0.6% per day The tank is double walled like a vacuum flask with multi-layer insulation, with the valves and fittings enclosed in a cabinet at the lower side or end of the car.

 Classes

-Cryogenic liquid tank cars in the USA are classified as follows:
+Cryogenic liquid tank cars in the US are classified as follows: